 Words and Text: What the visitor reads is carefully planned for effective communications.
 Design and typography considerations capture attention, draw the reader into the message, and providing reassuring answers to their needs.
 The choice of words, proper word-flow, and a guided discovery are tools of a professional writer.
 The patient isn’t “buying a procedure.”
 They want to know about the personal happiness that comes from their healthcare experience.

 Major mistake: Typical of many, if not most, of the websites that we review is that the content is driven by facts and figures.
 The details need to be presented with a “you” (meaning the reader) orientation.
 Being accurate and correct is a given.
 Consequently, visitor-oriented benefits or super-benefits present a convincing story, inform and persuade.

 Search Engine Optimization (SEO): The least visible item among the critical components is SEO.
 This is the application of strategies and tactics—both on-page and off-page—that give the website recognition with Google, Bing, Yahoo and other search engines.
 More prominent visibility and higher placement in search results increases the number of site visitors.

-Basic blunder: The most common mistake is overlooking or neglecting the importance of SEO, and local SEO in particular.
+Basic blunder: The most common mistake is overlooking or neglecting the importance of SEO for doctors, and local SEO in particular.
 Further, many site builders do not recognize that highly-effective SEO comes from both the technical, behind-the-scenes coding as well as text considerations, word selection, visuals and content.

 Marketing Effectiveness: Various factors, including those above, are part of a website’s overall marketing effectiveness.
 Some of the considerations include the user experience; intuitive and easy navigation, and a message presented along a path that leads the visitor to making an appointment.
 Extensive professional experience, aided by software and reporting tools, provide a picture of what’s working…and what’s not working.